LinerSu/nyu-pl-sum19-rec/Class 03/README.md

 1. Deep binding: When a subrountine is declared, it will create a closure that storing function information and environment.
 When it is called (used), the referencing environment from when the closure of that function created is restored.
   - Closure: a record stroing function together with an environment.
+  - Environment: a mapping associating each free variable of the function (variables that are used locally, but defined in an enclosing scope) with the value or reference to which the name was bound when the closure was created.
+  - Free variable: variable is not defined by the current function.

 2. Shallow binding: When a subroutine is called, it uses the current referencing environment at the call site.

 ### Exercise